 Getting to Canada, unless you want to drive or take a bus from the US, is the best via one of many international airports: Vancouver International Airport (YVR), Toronto Pearson International Airport (YYZ), Halifax Stanfield International Airport (YHZ), Montreal Pierre Elliott Trudeau International Airport (YUL), Ottawa McDonald-Cartier International Airport (YOW), Calgary International Airport (YYC) and several more.

-Where to stay in Canada?
+5. Where to stay in Canada?

-Canada is very diverse in what is offered for accommodation, whether it is a hotel, motel, AirBnB or high end lodging.
-Options also include guesthouses, farmstays and camping.
+Canada is very diverse in what is offered for accommodation, whether it is a hotel, motel, Airbnb, or high-end lodging.
+Options also include guesthouses, farm stays, and camping.

 Click here for more info about lodging in Canada.

-For latest offers on hotels from our providers use search form below:
+For the latest offers on hotels from our providers use the search form below:

-For inner city transport, you can use commuter trains or underground if available, taxi service or any online transport service such as Uber or Lyft (in most of Canada).
+For inner-city transport, you can use commuter trains or underground if available, taxi service, or any online transport service such as Uber or Lyft (in most of Canada).
 Renting a bicycle is also very popular in larger cities.